-Mathematics II Lec.
+Lec.
 2 Lab.
 3 Cr.
-3 Prerequisite: a grade of "C" or higher in EDCI 3400 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
-Interaction with theoretical and historical perspectives, standardsbased mathematical content, research-based pedagogical practices, and selected materials for the purpose of preparing teacher candidates to become proactive educators who positively impact mathematical knowledge, skills. dispositions of diverse learners in varied and multicultural elementary school settings.
-Content focuses on fractions, decimals, and percents, addressing concepts and operations, relationships, proportional algebraic and reasoning, geometry, measurement, data analysis, probability, patterns, functions, and relations.
+3 Mathematics II Prerequisite: a grade of "C" or higher in EDCI 3400 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
+Interaction with theoretical and historical perspectives, standardsbased mathematical content, research-based pedagogical practices, and selected materials for the purpose of preparing teacher candidates to become proactive educators who positively impact mathematical knowledae. skills. dispositions of diverse learners in varied and multicultural elementary school settings.
+Content focuses on fractions, decimals, and percents, addressing and concepts operations. relationships. algebraic proportional and geometry, reasoning, measurement, analysis, probability, patterns, functions, and relations.
 Field based experiences required.